gnarayan/WDmodel/README.md

 (Make sure you added the conda/bin dir to your path!)

 ### install eigen3:
-if it isn't on your system - for OS X do:
+if it isn't on your system, install it with conda:

+* `condai install eigen`

+or for OS X do:

 * `brew install eigen`